 You can also right-click on the screen and select Refresh from the pop-up window to refresh the data.

 WARNING!
 Do not click Refresh on your browser to refresh the data in this screen.
-Doing so will return you to the default view of the Summary screen.
+Doing so will return halt the display of live data and will return to the default view of the Summary screen.